 General.
-The operations of RSML are subject to oversight by Lloyd's, substantially effected through the Lloyd's Franchise Board.
-RSML's business plan for Syndicate 1458, including maximum underwriting capacity, requires annual approval by the Lloyd's Franchise Board.
-The Lloyd's Franchise Board may require changes to any business plan presented to it or additional capital to be provided to support the underwriting plan.
+The operations of RenaissanceRe Syndicate Management Ltd. ("RSML") are subject to oversight by Lloyd's, substantially effected through the Lloyd's Franchise Board.
+In November 2019, Lloyd's announced plans to merge the Lloyd's Franchise Board into the Lloyd's Council.
+With effect from June 1, 2020, the enlarged Lloyd's Council will oversee the Lloyd's Market.
+RSML's business plan for Syndicate 1458, including maximum underwriting capacity, requires annual approval by Lloyd's.
+Lloyd's may require changes to any business plan presented to it or additional capital to be provided to support the underwriting plan.
 Lloyd's also imposes various charges and assessments on its members.
-If material changes in the business plan for Syndicate 1458 were required by the Lloyd's Franchise Board, or if charges and assessments payable to Lloyd's by RenaissanceRe CCL were to increase significantly, these events could have an adverse effect on the operations and financial results of RSML.
-We have deposited certain assets with Lloyd's to support RenaissanceRe CCL's underwriting business at Lloyd's.
+We have deposited certain assets with Lloyd's to support RenaissanceRe Corporate Capital (UK) Limited's ("RenaissanceRe CCL") underwriting business at Lloyd's.
 Dividends from a Lloyd's managing agent and a Lloyd's corporate member can be declared and paid provided the relevant company has sufficient profits available for distribution.